-- Ensuring the school has a coherent policy for CiC and PLAC. - Reviewing the school's policies and procedures in conjunction with legislation and statutory guidance. - Ensuring the designated teacher for CiC and PLAC has received the appropriate training. - Ensuring CIC and PLAC have equal access to all areas of the curriculum and that reasonable adjustments are made, if and when necessary. - Providing a nominated governor who should: - Ensure that a school's self-audit of provision for CiC and PLAC is undertaken. - Ensure that the school's policies and procedures ensure that CiC and PLAC have at least equal access to all aspects of the school life. - Attend meetings organised by the Virtual School to provide updates and training to nominated governors.
+- Ensuring the school has a coherent policy for CiC and PLAC. - Reviewing the school's policies and procedures in conjunction with legislation and statutory guidance. - Ensuring the designated teacher for CiC and PLAC has received the appropriate training. - Ensuring CIC and PLAC have equal access to all areas of the curriculum and that reasonable adjustments are made, if and when necessary. - Reviewing the annual report produced by the designated teacher to evaluate the progress of CiC in the school. - Providing a nominated governor who should: - Ensure that a school's self-audit of provision for CiC and PLAC is undertaken. - Ensure that the school's policies and procedures ensure that CiC and PLAC have at least equal access to all aspects of the school life. - Attend meetings organised by the Virtual School to provide updates and training to nominated governors.